 In the results separated by noise (Fig. \ref{resultnoise}), differences were observed depending on the noise.
 The BHLD reached a maximum of about 6 dB for Noise A and C, whereas for Noise B, the maximum was approximately 5 dB.

 For all signals and noises, a BHLD of more than 5 dB was obtained.
-For All Booster of Signals A, B, and C, the sample means were 5.91, 6.19, and 5.62, respectively, and the 95\% CIs based on t-distribution (df = 17) were 4.96 to 6.76, 5.37 to 6.93, and 4.62 to 6.52, respectively.
-For All Booster of Noises A, B, and C, the sample means were 6.09, 4.98, and 6.58, respectively, and the 95\% CIs based on t-distribution (df = 17) were 5.24 to 6.86, 5.74 to 7.35, and 4.11 to 5.77, respectively.
-As for Noise B, Low Booster at $F_c$ = 1000 Hz showed the largest BHLD (5.41), and the 95\% CI based on t-distribution (df = 17) was 4.33 to 6.37.
+For All Booster of Signals A, B, and C, the sample means were 5.91 dB, 6.19 dB, and 5.62 dB, respectively, and the 95\% CIs based on t-distribution (df = 17) were 4.96 dB to 6.76 dB, 5.37 dB to 6.93 dB, and 4.62 dB to 6.52 dB, respectively.
+For All Booster of Noises A, B, and C, the sample means were 6.09 dB, 4.98 dB, and 6.58 dB, respectively, and the 95\% CIs based on t-distribution (df = 17) were 5.24 dB to 6.86 dB, 5.74 dB to 7.35 dB, and 4.11 dB to 5.77 dB, respectively.
+As for Noise B, Low Booster at $F_c$ = 1000 Hz showed the largest BHLD (5.41 dB), and the 95\% CI based on t-distribution (df = 17) was 4.33 dB to 6.37 dB.